ambakick/mimic-mcp-server/README.md

 ---

-## 11. Acknowledgements
+## 10. Acknowledgements

 - PhysioNet for access to the MIMIC‑IV dataset
-- Azure Database for PostgreSQL product team
+- Azure Database for PostgreSQL
 - Anthropic for the MCP specification and Claude Desktop tooling